davidrhoden/davidrhoden-basic-netlify/notes/i-learned-doug-derienzo-died-may-24-2026.md

 ![Doug and Brian Manning share the mic.
 January 21, 2008.](/static/img/doug/doug-derienzo-and-BJ-share-the-mic-jan-21-2008.jpeg)

-Doug and our hypeman, Brian J. Manning share the mic.
-I would love to remember what they are saying or singing.
+<figcaption>Doug and our hypeman, Brian J. Manning share the mic.
+I would love to remember what they are saying or singing.</figcaption>

 ![Doug and Brian Manning share the mic.
 January 21, 2008.](/static/img/doug/doug-derienzo-with-BJ-emceeing-jan-21-2008.jpeg)